strongloop/strongloop.com2/_posts/2019-12-05-november-milestone.md

   });
 ```

-You can learn more about its signature and usage in [Adding Partitioned Index](https://github.com/strongloop/loopback-connector-cloudant/blob/master/doc/partitioned-db.md#adding-partitioned-index)
+Learn more about its signature and usage in [Adding Partitioned Index](https://github.com/strongloop/loopback-connector-cloudant/blob/master/doc/partitioned-db.md#adding-partitioned-index)

 ### Partitioned Find